seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     block parser custom_vendor_2_syslog_app-parser() {
         channel {

-            # create a prefix to create custom fields
+            # create a prefix to create a custom fields
             parser {
                     json-parser ( prefix(".json."));
                 };

-            # Because events timestamp pattern may change due to different causes, this is for not return any error due to timestamp extractions in the future.
+            # Because the event's timestamp pattern may change due to different causes, this is for not returning any error due to timestamp extractions in the future.
             if {
-                # if timestamp pattern is in the event, extract it as timestamp field.
+                # If the timestamp pattern is in the event, extract it as a timestamp field.
                 parser {
                     regexp-parser(
                         prefix(".json.")